Equinix Customer Portal (ECP) FAQs

 With the transition to the new ECP, will we continue using the same username and password currently used to access the current portal?
 Or will we receive a new username and password?

-As the Portal platform will change, the registration of a new password is required.
-And, in some cases, the username is needed to respect new security and control policies.
-All contacts will receive an email with instructions for accessing the new ECP, registering the new password and creating the new user, if necessary.
-If you do not receive any e-mail, please contact your CSM or the Equinix Service Desk by telephone (08008781202 or +1 866.378.4649) or e-mail (email@example.com).
+As the Portal platform has changed, the registration of a new password is required.
+And in some cases, changing the username is also needed, to respect new security and control policies.
+On October 8th, we have deployed two messages to the contacts registered in our database with instructions for accessing the new Equinix Customer Portal (ECP), link to register the new password and creation of the new user, when necessary.
+If you have not received those emails, please contact your CSM or Equinix Global Service Desk by phone (0800.878.1202 or +1 866.378.4649) or email (email@example.com).

 I was informed that the customer portal will undergo changes.
 What are the main changes to the ECP?